MORO-66t/Alphabet-Classification/README.md

 + VGG-19 architecture from scratch with its implementation
 + ResNet using its pre-trained model with only transfer learning on your dataset
-+ nception V1 using its pre-trained model with only transfer learning on your dataset
++ Inception V1 using its pre-trained model with only transfer learning on your dataset
-+ bileNet or ViT (Vision Transformer)
++ MobileNet or ViT (Vision Transformer)